search5/flask-cookiecutter-basic/README.md

-# Flask Flask project initialization template for Cookiecutter
+# Flask project initialization template for Cookiecutter

 ## Overview
 This template is provided to initialize a Python Flask project based on setuptools.